bellycard/napa/README.md

 ```

 ### Logger
-The *Logger* modules is used to create a common log format across applications.
+The *Logger* module is used to create a common log format across applications.
 The Logger is enable via a rack middleware by adding the line below to your `config.ru` file:

 ```ruby
 use Napa::Middleware::Logger